KDAB/cxx-qt/book/src/concepts/inheritance.md

 [Full example](https://github.com/KDAB/cxx-qt/blob/main/examples/qml_features/rust/src/custom_base_class.rs)

 Note that if a method is overridden using `cxx_override` the base class version of the method can be accessed by using `#[cxx_qt::inherit]` in combination with the `#[cxx_name]` attribute.
-In this case the base class version of the function must get a different name, as Rust can't natively express the concept of calling a base class method.
+In this case the base class version of the function must get a different name, as Rust can't have two functions with the same name on one type.

 Example:
 ```rust,ignore